liupei404/K3NG/Feature:-Winkey.md

     #define winkey_discard_bytes_startup 3

 A side effect of disabling Automatic Software Reset is that you will need to manually hit the reset button when uploading new software to the Arduino.
 The button should be pressed as soon as you “Binary sketch size: xxxxx bytes” message in the Arduino program.

-In the last free version of HRD, there is a bug in its Winkey interface implementation.
-If you rapidly change the dah to dit ratio in the graphical user interface or change the speed rapidly, HRD will send incomplete commands to the Winkey.
-This will cause errant characters to be sent by the keyer, but otherwise the keyer will continue to function.

-Ham Radio Deluxe offers a very nice Winkey settings interface.
-Presumably one could use this interface in place of the keyer command mode or command line interface and control most of the functionality in this keyer.

 If you attempt to use this emulation with other programs and have issues, please let me know and I’ll attempt to figure it out.
 Serial port sniffer captures are very helpful in troubleshooting these issues.